tjklint/aws-panorama-cli/README.md

 If you want to download the model from S3 and then add it pass `--model-s3-uri` as shown below.
 Otherwise just use `--model-local-path` to pass the local model path instead.

-`--packages-path` can be used to pass all the packges where this model is being used and after downloading the model, DX CLI automatically adds the downloaded model into assets section of all the specified packages.
+`--packages-path` can be used to pass all the packages where this model is being used and after downloading the model, DX CLI automatically adds the downloaded model into assets section of all the specified packages.

 ```Shell
 $ panorama-cli add-raw-model --model-asset-name callable_squeezenet --model-s3-uri s3://<s3_bucket_path>/raw_models/squeezenet1_0.tar.gz --descriptor-path packages/accountXYZ-call_node-1.0/descriptor.json --packages-path packages/accountXYZ-call_node-1.0